2nd eCoin4dummies Guide: Bitcoin Wallet

-As I mentioned in my other article “What is Bitcoin?”, there are 4 types of Bitcoin wallets: Cold Storage Wallet, Web Wallet, Software Wallet and Paper Wallet.
-Each of those wallets has different advantages and disadvantages.
-In the table below you can find basic but important comparison between all 4 of them.
+As I mentioned in my other article “What is Bitcoin?”, there are 4 types of Bitcoin wallets: Cold Storage Wallet, Web Wallet, Software Wallet, and Paper Wallet.
+Each of these wallets has different advantages and disadvantages.
+In the table below you can find a basic but important comparison between 4 of them.

 |Type of Wallets||Security Rank||Ease of use||Losability|